Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 • We also offer bespoke custom tours for groups.
 Contact us for more information.

-• We strongly recommend coming at least one day early to recover from the long flight and adjust to time zone and have a little extra time to explore, or stay longer at the end to deepen the experience.
+• We strongly recommend arriving at least one or two days early to recover from the long flight and adjust to time zone and have a little extra time to explore, or stay longer at the end to deepen the experience.
 Tiny World Tours can arrange pre-trip and post-trip accommodations and local experiences based on your interests.

 Reserve Your Space Now!

-Scroll down to make a refundable $1000 deposit for each participant.
+Scroll down to make a refundable $1,000.00 USD deposit for each participant.